Security considerations for SQL Server on Azure Virtual Machines

 Review the following checklist in this section for a brief overview of the security best practices that the rest of the article covers in greater detail.

-SQL Server features and capabilities provide a method of security at the data level and is how you achieve defense-in-depth at the infrastructure level for cloud-based and hybrid solutions.
-In addition, with Azure security measures, it is possible to encrypt your sensitive data, protect virtual machines from viruses and malware, secure network traffic, identify and detect threats, meet compliance requirements, and provides a single method for administration and reporting for any security need in the hybrid cloud.
+SQL Server features and capabilities provide methods of securing data at the database level that can be combined with security features at the infrastructure level.
+Together, these features provide defense-in-depth at the infrastructure level for cloud-based and hybrid solutions.
+In addition, with Azure security measures, it's possible to encrypt your sensitive data, protect virtual machines from viruses and malware, secure network traffic, identify and detect threats, meet compliance requirements, and provides a single method for administration and reporting for any security need in the hybrid cloud.

-• Use Microsoft Defender for Cloud to evaluate and take action to improve the security posture of your data environment.
-Capabilities such as Azure Advanced Threat Protection (ATP) can be leveraged across your hybrid workloads to improve security evaluation and give the ability to react to risks.
-Registering your SQL Server VM with the SQL IaaS Agent extension surfaces Azure Security Center assessments within the SQL virtual machine resource of the Azure portal.
+- Use Microsoft Defender for Cloud to evaluate and take action to improve the security posture of your data environment.
+Capabilities such as Azure Advanced Threat Protection (ATP) can be used across your hybrid workloads to improve security evaluation and give the ability to react to risks.
+Registering your SQL Server VM with the SQL IaaS Agent extension surfaces Microsoft Defender for Cloud assessments within the SQL virtual machine resource of the Azure portal.

-• Azure Advisor analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, high availability, and security of your Azure resources.
-Leverage Azure Advisor at the virtual machine, resource group, or subscription level to help identify and apply best practices to optimize your Azure deployments.
+- Azure Advisor analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, high availability, and security of your Azure resources.
+Use Azure Advisor at the virtual machine, resource group, or subscription level to help identify and apply best practices to optimize your Azure deployments.

 For more information about security best practices, see SQL Server security best practices and Securing SQL Server.